 Pauline Bremner is a lecturer in Retail and Fashion Management.
-She is currently the Head of Year of Stage Four Fashion Management and a member of the Programme Management Team for Fashion and Marketing Management, a Fellow of HESA and a Chartered Member of the Institute of Personnel Development.
+She is currently the Head of Year of Stage Four Fashion Management and a member of the Programme Management Team for Fashion and Marketing Management, a Senior Fellow of HEA and a Chartered Member of the Institute of Personnel Development.
 Teaching lies in the areas of Omni-Channel Fashion Logistics, International Fashion and Retailing, Fashion/Retail Strategy and Fashion Retailing.
 She coordinates a number of modules at undergraduate and postgraduate level.

 During her time here she has completed an MBA in Retailing with Stirling University which culminated with an extensive piece of research examining consumer perceptions in Menswear Fashion.
 Following that she embarked upon the PG Cert in Research Methods awarded with distinction prior to aiming for her PhD.
 Her PhD by research, which examined the gift-giving of toys to children from adults was awarded in 2015.
 Read more via openair.

 She completed her Hotel Management Studies at Dundee University before joining Forte Roadside Catering as a Restaurant Manager.
 After a two year spell she moved North to join Aberdeen University's Residential and Catering Services Department whilst continuing studies for a Postgraduate Personnel Diploma.
 From there she joined Robert Gordon University as a lecturer, teaching in a range of subject areas such as Accommodation Management, Customer Service/Relations, International Retailing and Retail Distribution and Logistics.
 She now focuses on Fashion and Retail areas for the Fashion Management Degrees, whilst actively enhancing her research profile.